 Although many of the wines at Eric Ross Winery originate from other appellations, this rustically situated tasting room is very Glen Ellen, indeed.
 Viognier and Syrah are star varietals poured by friendly folks in this barn-style structure, located just across the road from an historic mill and winery that dates to the mid-1800s.

-Two trees tell the story at Madrone Estate, if you don’t count the practically tree-sized old Zinfandel and other vines in the historic vineyard just behind the tasting room—some of them at least 130 years old.
+Two trees tell the story at Valley of the Moon Winery at Madrone Estate, if you don’t count the practically tree-sized old Zinfandel and other vines in the historic vineyard just behind the tasting room — some of them at least 130 years old.
 There’s an old California bay laurel about that age that bears a plaque by the old stone cellar, while inside, a “family tree” details the history of the winery and vineyards, which includes the one-time ownership of Senator George Hearst.
 Today it’s run by a Canadian wine dynasty who have preserved and promote the historic nature of the estate.

 An offshoot of the Benziger wine dynasty, Imagery Estate is located just across the narrow valley from the home estate.
 Founded by the charismatic and irreverent family son Joe Benziger, Imagery Estate has two disparate and quirky aims: to reproduce the Benziger “Parthenon” somewhere on each one-of-a-kind, artist-commissioned wine label, and to showcase a wide variety of often unheard-of varietal wines.
 The combination makes each visit to Imagery an opportunity for discovery and fun.